-There was another kind of ball however that has not yet been examined systematically by scholars.
+There was another kind of ball, however, that has not yet been examined systematically by scholars.
 The bals publics held at the opera house in Paris were initiated not long after Louis XIV's death in 1715 and remained popular until the fall of the ancienne régime.
-The bal public was unlike any other kind of ball although as with bals masqués those in attendance were masked.
+The bal public was unlike any other kind of ball although, as with bals masqués, those in attendance were masked.
 By 1744 there was a dramatic shift in social modeling from the royal balls at Versailles (and elsewhere) to the public balls at the Opera.

 This book explores the advent and early development of the bal public through 1763 when a fire destroyed the home of the Académie Royale de Musique (the 'Opera') and addresses the question of how the bal public might have influenced social dancing more generally.